cappizzino/cappizzino.github.io/src/pages/index.md

 darkModeImage="./img/mrs_f4f_large_dark.png"
 /> -->

-<h1>OpenSwarm Documentation</h1>
+<h1>Fortis Documentation</h1>

 <div class="sideBySide">

 <div class="text">
 <p>
-The aim of this page is to provide the foundation of the OpenSwarm implementation with corresponding documentation.
-The core technologies are based on three scientific pillars: orchestrating collaborative smart nodes, collaborative energy-aware AI, and energy-aware swarm programming.
-Each pillar addresses a different scientific objective, each task a different aspect thereof.
+The aim of this page is to provide the...
 </p>
 </div>